 “There we were in the desert, with the stars in the sky.
 Each crew sang a carol in their own language.
 When the German crew sang Silent Night, it was a really emotional moment.”

-There are many great anecdotes from the years the ships spent stranded and all of them emphasise a real sense of international friendship and community and the Merseyside Maritime Museum had the pleasure of seeing some of these friendships renewed at a 50th anniversary reunion earlier this year.
+There are many great anecdotes from the years the ships spent stranded and all of them emphasise a real sense of international friendship and community and the Merseyside Maritime Museum had the pleasure of seeing some of these friendships renewed at a 50th anniversary reunion a few years ago.
 Seafarers have for generations taken home stories of the wider world, of different cultures and different ways of life.
 Hopefully these tales of friendship across political boundaries played their role in helping break down the prejudices of the East/West divide in the 20th century.